fastify/fastify/docs/Guides/Prototype-Poisoning.md

 The main purpose of a data validation library is to ensure the output fully complies with the rules defined.
 If it doesn't, validation fails.
-If it passes, your can blindly trust that the data you are working with is safe.
-In fact, most developers treat validated input as completely safe from a system integrity perspective.
-This is crucial.
+If it passes, we can blindly trust that the data you are working with is safe.
+In fact, most developers treat validated input as completely safe from a system integrity perspective which is crucial!

 In our case, the Lob team provided an example where some data was able to sneak by the validation logic and pass through undetected.
 This is the worst possible